The Whale (soundtrack)

-The Whale (Original Score) is the film score soundtrack to the 2022 film The Whale directed by Darren Aronofsky starring Brendan Fraser, Sadie Sink, Hong Chau, Ty Simpkins, and Samantha Morton.
-The score album featured 14 tracks composed by Rob Simonsen and released through A24 Music on December 9, 2022, the same day as the film.
+The Whale (Original Score) is the film score soundtrack to the 2022 film The Whale directed by Darren Aronofsky.
+The soundtrack featured 14 tracks composed by Rob Simonsen and was released through A24 Music on December 9, 2022, the same day as the film.

+An arrangement of the score was used in the winning ice dance program at both the 2026 Winter Olympics and the 2026 World Figure Skating Championships.

 Development

-On January 2022, it was announced that Rob Simonsen would compose the film score for The Whale, collaborating with Aronofsky for the first time.
-The Whale is Aronofsky's first film without the involvement of his norm composer Clint Mansell who had scored all of his films.
+In January 2022, it was announced that Rob Simonsen would compose the film score for The Whale, collaborating with Aronofsky for the first time.
+The Whale is Aronofsky's first film without the involvement of composer Clint Mansell who had scored all of his films.
 (Note: Aronofsky earlier replaced Mansell with Jóhann Jóhannsson for Mother!
 (2017) before he ultimately decided to use no music in the final edit.)
 Simonsen recalled that Jason Reitman, his frequent collaborator, had written a letter about him to Aronofsky and the following day, the latter invited him to a Zoom call describing the story of the film.
 He saw the final edit and was moved by it, eventually agreeing to work on the film.

 Simonsen admitted that "The Whale was an opportunity to paint a pretty bold canvas, but also to feature quiet moments to make the intensity really stand out."
-While watching the rough edit of the film without temp music, Simonsen was able to imagine different ideas.
-One of them being an overtone flute having "an ethereal, otherworldly, hollow, but also very large sound" that contributed to the nautical elements present in the film, which was influenced through its sound design and production design, referencing about a "man lost at sea, on the sea of their own emotions."
-Simonsen listened to sea shanties and Mormon songs and chants to explore the nautical texture.
+While watching the rough edit of the film without temp music, Simonsen came up with the idea of using an overtone flute with "an ethereal, otherworldly, hollow, but also very large sound" to echo the nautical elements present in the film and create the feel of a "man lost at sea, on the sea of their own emotions."
+Simonsen listened to sea shanties and Mormon songs and chants to deepen the nautical texture.

-The score felt more classical than some of his previous scores in terms of instrumentation that depicted his state of mind.
-Simonsen termed it as a hybrid score which resulted in numerous processing, which included the sounds of string and brass being predominant.
-Simonsen's work was further influenced by Henryk Górecki, Ralph Vaughan Williams and Samuel Barber, which resulted in the open-suspended voicing and the use of strings, brass and violins.
-He blended those musical ideas which was not too atonal, while also hiring the London Contemporary Orchestra had helped him to conceptually drive the film.
-The orchestra consisted of 25 people who played strings, brass and violins and was recorded at the AIR Studios with the musicians adhering to the safety protocols during the COVID-19 pandemic.
+The score used more classical orchestrations than some of his previous work, with string and brass being predominant.
+The work was influenced by Henryk Górecki, Ralph Vaughan Williams and Samuel Barber.
+The orchestra he worked with, the London Contemporary Orchestra, included 25 people on strings and brass.
+The soundtrack was recorded at the AIR Studios.

-Besides the use of strings and brass, Simonsen further played a 19th century pump organ and produced drone sounds, by blending it with the overtone flute.
-The flute used for the recording, designed by Winne Clement, was 21-feet long.
+Besides the use of strings and brass, Simonsen played a 19th-century pump organ, blending it with the overtone flute, to produce a droning sound.
+The flute used for the recording, designed by Winne Clement, was 21 feet long.